captaincaius/hipthrusts/README.md

 ### Other OO Web Frameworks

-- Class: Entire controller that groups a set of related response handlers (same resource type, etc)
+- Class: Entire controller that groups a set of related response handlers (same collection, etc)
 - Instance method: One specific response handler callback (similar to a single express middleware)
 - Instance: Meaningless - the class is essentially a singleton, so "this" is shared by ALL requests

 ### HipThrusTS

-- Class: A description of a SINGLE ENDPOINT's response handler
+- Class: A description of a SINGLE ENDPOINT's response handler's lifecycle stages
-- Instance method: One of the lifecycle stages mentioned above
+- Instance method: One of the lifecycle stages mentioned above (preAuth, doWork, etc.)
-- Instance: An actual request/response instantiated at every request!
+- Instance: A single actual request/response that's individually instantiated for every request!

 Because of this (pun totally intended), "this" is shared by all the mandatory stages of a single request's lifecycle, and that's where context shared among lifecycle stages lives.  "this" is the new local middleware